 Four Tips for Perfect Hard Boiled Eggs

 You can’t have deviled eggs without hard boiled eggs.
 Here are four tips for making them perfectly, every time.

 Use a wider saucepan with a lid.
 When cooking hard boiled eggs, it’s important that the eggs can fit in one layer.
 Our recipe below calls for 6 large eggs.
 A medium saucepan does the trick nicely.
 If you are planning on doubling the recipe, you might want to consider using a large, wide saucepan instead.

 Cover the eggs with cold water, not hot.
 When cooking hard boiled eggs, we want the water covering the eggs to heat from cold to boiling.
-By starting with cold water and not hot, the temperature rises slower, preventing the risk of shells cracking and promoting even cooking.
+By starting with cold water and not hot, the temperature rises slower, preventing the risk of shells cracking and promotes even cooking.

 Bring to a boil, cover the pan, cook for 30 seconds then remove from the heat.
 For hard-boiled eggs, we’re really depending on the heat of the water, not the heat of the burner.
 The moment we see a rolling boil, we cover the pan with a lid and let it cook for a mere 30 seconds.
 After that, we slide the pot off the burner completely and let it stand for 12 to 14 minutes, depending on the size of our eggs.
-(13 minutes for large eggs).

 Stop the cooking by plunging into icy water.
 When you know your eggs are perfectly cooked, you want to stop them from cooking any further as quickly as you can.
 The easiest way for us to do this is to transfer them into ice water and let them stay there for 5 to 10 minutes.
 Once cool, you can peel and get to making deviled eggs.